Buffalo Construction Worker Injury Attorney

-It is, of course, common sense that construction sites are extremely dangerous.
+The job of a construction worker is one of the most dangerous occupations in the country.
 Due to the nature of the work, one slip can mean permanent injury or death.
-For this reason, New York State has a non-delegable duty for property owners and general contractors to provide safe work sites.
-This essentially means that preventable construction site injuries are always inexcusable under the law.
+Because construction work is so dangerous, New York State says that property owners, general contractors and sub- contactors are obligated to provide safe work sites.
+The New York State Industrial Code provides minimum safety standards for all types of work settings.
+Preventable construction site injuries are always inexcusable under the law.

 Accidents at a construction site can be caused by: